Chiefs, Bills neighbors prank each other before big game

 In the end, the neighbors are enjoying a fun rivalry across the street.
 It's all fun and games they both added.

-As for Sunday, they will be cheering loud for their team, but once the game is over, they will be back to being friends.
+As for Sunday, they will be cheering loudly for their team, but once the game is over, they will be back to being friends.